lightbend/cloudflow/examples/spark-sensors/README.md

 gcloud auth configure-docker
 ```

-2) Add the Google docker registry to your sbt project (should be adjusted to your setup).
+* Add the Google docker registry to your sbt project (should be adjusted to your setup).
 Eg.

 ```
 ThisBuild / cloudflowDockerRegistry := Some("eu.gcr.io")
 ThisBuild / cloudflowDockerRepository := Some("my-awesome-project")
 ```

+`my-awesome-project` refers to the project ID of your Google Cloud Platform project.

-3) Build the application.
+* Build the application.

 ```
 sbt buildAndPublish